Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 # IntegratedPipeline---Custom-AI-Agent-Core-library

-[~] IntegratedPipeline is a standalone Custom AI Agent Library for memory Augmented Agentic Framework, Specifically designed to provide Agentic capability for any Autonomous Agentic Framework locally and Coordinatively that runs efficiently on High-end embedded systems, where the AI Can directly and continously learn data's with minimal compute, with augmented memory init, Peer-To-Peer Sharing, And Explainability capability based on proof from in it's internal metrics, reducing Black-Box condition necessary for reliability.
+[~] IntegratedPipeline is a standalone Custom AI Agent Library for memory Augmented Agentic Framework, Specifically designed to provide Agentic capability for any Autonomous Agentic Framework locally and Coordinatively that runs efficiently on High-end embedded systems, where the AI Can directly and continously learn data's with minimal compute, with augmented memory init, Secure Peer-To-Peer Sharing with ssl as an option, And Explainability capability based on proof from in it's internal metrics, reducing Black-Box condition necessary for reliability.
 Containing specialized MLP using Its Own specialized geometric Weight shaping (AWE) and Specialized Transformer for Scarce Data.

 <img width="393" height="385" alt="1000077388-removebg-preview" src="https://github.com/user-attachments/assets/c7794da0-f9c5-4c61-8b63-642700b965f5" />